 What Can I Handle?

-Any summation of requirements and qualifications in the adoption world has to start with a declaration: No one has a ‘right’ to adopt.
-Although everyone has a right to WANT to adopt, to desire to become a parent through adoption, and to attempt to adopt, but there is nothing in the whole wide world that will guarantee that it will, can, or should happen.
+Any summation of requirements and qualifications in the adoption world has to start with this declaration: No one has a “right” to adopt.
+Although everyone has a right to want to adopt and to attempt to adopt, there is nothing in the whole wide world that will guarantee that an adoption will, can, or should happen.

 Now, with that out of the way …

-Here’s on overview of things that will be taken into consideration for adoptions.
+Here’s an overview of things that will be taken into consideration for adoptions.

-It may be easier for married couples to adopt than for singles.
-It’s not a hard and fast rule, but most parents considering placing a child have the two-parent household in mind.
-In fact, this may be a very big factor in their decision not to parent themselves.
+It may be easier for married couples to adopt than for single individuals or unmarried couples.
+It’s not a hard and fast rule, but most parents considering placing a child have a two-parent household in mind.

-Some agencies do choose to impose restrictions, asking that potential adoptive parents be married a certain length of time (usually three years), and that both partners be committed to the idea of adopting.
+Some agencies do choose to impose restrictions, asking that potential adoptive parents be married a certain length of time (usually three years) and that both partners be committed to the idea of adopting.
 Previous marriages are not usually a problem.

 Normally, you must be 18 years old to become an adoptive parent by law, although many agencies may require a 25th birthday to have come and gone.
 If you’re over 40, you may find some resistance, but this has been easing in recent years.
-(Rule of thumb: no more than 40 years between the age of the adoptive parents and the child, although this is not a hard and firm rule.)
+(Rule of thumb: No more than 40 years between the age of the adoptive parents and the child, although this is not a set rule.)

-You need to be healthy and have all best chances for a normal life span.
-You’ll have to provide a complete medical history for your homestudy, and in some cases a psychological assessment may also be required.
-If you are disabled, you must be able to meet the needs of a child.
+You need to be healthy and have all the best chances for a normal life span.
+You’ll have to provide a complete medical history for your home study, and in some cases, a psychological assessment may also be required.
+If you are disabled, you must be able to meet the needs of the child.

 Alcohol, drugs, and cigarette use can put you out of the game.
-Many agencies will not place a child in a home where there are smokers due to issues of second-hand smoke.
-Some organizations frown on any use of alcohol.
-Drug abusers need not even apply.
+Many agencies will not place a child in a home where there are risks of second-hand smoking, alcoholism, or drug abuse.

 Infertile couples may get top priority, both from agencies and from mothers considering placement of their child.
-If you can reproduce, but choose rather to adopt, you may need to explain your motivations.
+If you can reproduce but would rather adopt, you may need to explain your motivations.

 Religion-based agencies and parents contemplating placement who have strong religious affiliations may choose to give preference to fellow believers.

-If you have kids in the home, it may impact on your adoption; one way or another.
-Some parents are happier placing their child in a home that has a sibling waiting and ‘experienced’ parents.
-However, others prefer childless couples.
+If you have kids in the home, it may impact your adoption one way or another.
+Some parents are happier placing their child in a home that has at least one sibling waiting and “experienced” parents.
+At the same time, others may prefer childless couples.
 Also, some agencies impose a limit on the number of children who are already in a potential home.

 At times, agencies or placing parents may want one parent to stay at home and care for the child for some period of time.
-It is not unusual for mothers to have SAHMs (Stay At Home Moms, not to be confused with Work At Home Moms) high on their list while making an adoption plan.
+It is not unusual for mothers to have SAHMs (Stay At Home Moms) high on their list of priorities when making an adoption plan.

-Although there’s no need to be rich (but wouldn’t it be nice), adopting families must be able to cover costs associated with the adoption, and prove they can afford the extra expenses that come with adding a child to the family.
+Although there’s no need to be rich, adopting families must be able to cover costs associated with the adoption and prove they can afford the extra expenses that come with adding a child to the family.

 Your work will also be taken into account, as stability and pay are significant.
-Agencies and parents thinking of placing may also have some ideas about what sort of work you do; if your work keeps you traveling, or in dangerous circumstance, it could cause second thoughts.
+Agencies and parents thinking of placing may also have some ideas about what sort of work you do; if your work keeps you traveling, or in dangerous circumstances, it could spark second thoughts.

 If there’s anything in your background you don’t want your spouse to be surprised by, you’d better tell him or her before you start the adoption process.

-Your past will be thoroughly checked out, and any prior legal or criminal problem, child abuse, financial instability, or substance abuse will come to light.
+Your past will be thoroughly checked.
+Any prior legal or criminal problem, child abuse, financial instability, or substance abuse will come to light.

-If there are skeletons rattling around in the back of a closet somewhere, pull them out, dust them off, and talk to your spouse and your social worker or adoption professional honestly about them.
-You do not want these to pop up without an introduction … looking like you’ve been hiding things is not what you’re going for here.
+If skeletons are rattling around in the back of a closet somewhere, pull them out and dust them off.
+Talk to your spouse and your social worker or adoption professional about them honestly.
+You do not want these to pop up without an introduction.
+Looking like you’ve been hiding things is not the impression you want to make.

-Foreign nationals residing in the US are allowed to adopt a child who was born in the U.S. Courts and agencies will require proof of legal residence, but with that in hand non-US citizens are permitted to add to their family in this way during their time in the country.
+Foreign nationals residing in the U.S. are allowed to adopt a child who was born in the U.S. Courts and agencies will require proof of legal residence, but with that in hand, non-U.S. citizens are permitted to add to their family in this way during their time in the country.

-Finding an agency to work with the special circumstances presented by different nationalities will be important, but don’t rule out the possibility.
-Some expectant parents may very well like the idea of having their child grow up in the bigger world of multi-nationalism.
+Finding an agency to work with the special circumstances presented by international adoption will be important, but don’t rule out the possibility.
+Some expectant parents may very well like the idea of their child growing up in the bigger world of multinationalism.

 In short, many people who consider the adoption option are eligible to adopt.
-The most important requirements are just that you (and your spouse) both want to adopt, and you have the ability and means to care for a child.
+The most important requirements are just that you (and your spouse) both want to adopt and have the ability and means to care for a child.